cloud-design-patterns-journey/docs/docs/labs/security.md

         NAME: vault
         ## ...

-    The Vault pod and Vault Agent Injector pod are deployed in the lab-security namespace.
+    The Vault pod and Vault Agent Injector pod are deployed in the `lab-security-${INITIALS}` namespace.

-6. Display all the pods in the lab-security namespace.
+6. Display all the pods in the `lab-security-${INITIALS}` namespace.

     ```sh
     $ kubectl get pods